sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 1. Select the "Email [Candidate Name]" button under ‘Tools’ on the right side of the Candidate’s greenhouse profile, which will open an email window.
 2. Select the ‘Send - Interview Prep - IAM’ email template
 3. Select ‘Pick a custom time’ in the ‘Send Email When’ dropdown and schedule the email to be sent 2 hours prior to the Technical Interview.
-4. Send Email.
+4. Send Email

 ### Updating an interview that has already been scheduled

 #### Adjusting the interviewers’ Google Calendar invite(s)

-1. Find the existing interview invitation on Google Calendar and ‘Edit Event’
+**Step 1:** Find the existing interview invitation on Google Calendar and ‘Edit Event’

-2. Adjust the interviewers or select a new available time frame depending on whether you’re rescheduling due to interviewer availability or candidate availability
+**Step 2:** Adjust the interviewers or select a new available time frame depending on whether you’re rescheduling due to interviewer availability or candidate availability
-   1. No need to adjust the subject line, event description, or zoom link
+   - No need to adjust the subject line, event description, or zoom link
-   2. Use the “Find a Time” tool to confirm all interviewers are available during the interview time
+   - Use the “Find a Time” tool to confirm all interviewers are available during the interview time

-3. Click “Save”, “Send”, and “Invite all guests”.
+**Step 3:** Click “Save”, “Send”, and “Invite all guests”.
 This will automatically update the schedule in Greenhouse

-NOTE: If you're removing the interviewer who is set as the zoom meeting host, you will need to create a new zoom link with an appropriate host by following these steps:
+Note: If you're removing the interviewer who is set as the zoom meeting host, you will need to create a new zoom link with an appropriate host by following these steps:

 - Delete the original interview invite from google calendar
 - Use Greenhouse to reschedule the interview and create a new zoom meeting with the appropriate host assigned